apache/gravitino/docs/how-to-use-gvfs.md

 | `azure-storage-account-key`       | The account key of Azure Blob Storage.                                                                                                                                                                          | (none)        | Yes if it's a Azure Blob Storage fileset. | 0.8.0-incubating |

 Similar to the above, you need to place the corresponding bundle jar
-1. [`gravitino-azure-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-azure-bundle/) in the classpath if there already have hadoop environment, or
+1. [`gravitino-azure-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-azure-bundle/) in the classpath if no hadoop environment is available, or
 2. [`gravitino-azure-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-azure/) and hadoop-azure jar and other necessary dependencies in the classpath.

 #### Custom fileset